Travel guides to SpainGuide to Salamanca

 • Palacio de La Salina: 16th century structure attributed to Alonso de Fonseca.
 Headquarters of the Provincial government, this building has a beautiful indoor patio.

-• Convento y Museo de las Úrsulas: convent and museum in one of the favourite areas of locals for having a paseo (stroll) in the evening
+• Convento y Museo de las Úrsulas: convent and museum in one of the favourite areas of locals for having apaseo (stroll) in the evening

-• Colegio del Arzobispo Fonseca: Rennaisance patio.
+• Salamanca Colegio del Arzobispo Fonseca: Rennaisance patio.
 Cultural activities are organised here in the Summer months and next door there is a former hospedería (hostal) where art exhibitions and other cultural activities are held all year round.

 • Cueva de Salamanca: Where, according to legend, the devil used to teach scholars everything that their religious teachers would not teach them.